AdobeDocs/experience-manager-cloud-service.ja-JP/help/sites-cloud/integrating/integration-adobe-target-ims.md

 With [Adobe Experience Manager as a Cloud Service](/help/release-notes/release-notes-cloud/release-notes-current.md), the Client Code field had been added to the Target configuration window.

-When configuring the Tenant ID and Client Code fields, please be aware of that for most customers, the **Tenant ID** and the **Client Code** are the same.
+When configuring the Tenant ID and Client Code fields, be aware of that for most customers, the **Tenant ID** and the **Client Code** are the same.
 This means that both fields contain the same information and are identical.
 Make sure you enter the Tenant ID in both fields.

 >[!NOTE]
 >